Pregnancy Brain. 6 Tips to Combat 'Baby Brain'

 Baby Brain is scientifically proven to be real.
 Between 50 and 80 percent of women reported experiencing a decrease in cognitive function during pregnancy (a.k.a. pregnancy brain).

 In fact, the structure of your brain changes during pregnancy, so perhaps this is part of the changes in cognition.
-Also, when you think of all the effort going on inside your body to grow a small human, it’s really not surprising that you might not feel 100% sharp at all times.
+Also, when you think of all the effort going on inside your body to grow a small human, it’s really not surprising that you might not feel 100% sharp at all times and experience memory loss during pregnancy.

 What You Can Do About Pregnancy Brain

-There are some things you can do to keep your brain power at its best during pregnancy and postpartum.
+There are some things you can do to avoid pregnancy brain fog and keep your brain power at its best during pregnancy and postpartum.

 Take our postnatal vitamin.
 Common practice has been to continue taking a prenatal vitamin after giving birth, but that is like using your bike to travel cross-country.
 A prenatal vitamin is designed differently with a focus on your little one’s development, not your health.
 Our postnatal vitamin is all about you.
 It contains all of the key ingredients listed above that you’re most likely lacking.
 It helps with your mood, energy levels, and focus, and prevents further depletion that can occur through breastfeeding.